iworld1991/InfVar/README.md

 # InfVar

-- the working repo of the research project of density forecasts: How Do Agents Form Inflation Expectations?
-Evidence from the Forecast Uncertainty
+- the replication repo of the research project of density forecasts: How Do Agents Form Macroeconomic Expectations?
+Evidence from the Inflation Uncertainty
 - Tao Wang
-- Johns Hopkins University
+- Bank of Canada

 ## [Most recent draft](/InfVar.pdf)
 ## Data